Forbu/ferminet/README.md

 The different papers :

-- ferminet (one specific architecture to do a kind of PINN on schrodiger equation) https://journals.aps.org/prresearch/pdf/10.1103/PhysRevResearch.2.033429, title Ab initio solution of the many-electron Schrödinger equation with deep neural networks
+- ferminet (one specific architecture to do a kind of PINN on schrodinger equation) https://journals.aps.org/prresearch/pdf/10.1103/PhysRevResearch.2.033429, title Ab initio solution of the many-electron Schrödinger equation with deep neural networks

 - psiformer : A Self-Attention Ansatz for Ab-initio Quantum Chemistry, https://arxiv.org/pdf/2211.13672, attention based architecture